Anstedt/robot/README.md

 # Robot

+### Legs

+- Currently contain all Joint information such as channel and pulse min/max.
+This seems like the wrong place but all other places need this information and cannot have it embedded since there are multiple objects, such as 2 legs.

 ## Controller
 - Creates and controls the robot, constructed from robot.c::main()
 - Currently is creates but has no control yet